Snitkon/rsschool-cv/cv.md

 * __GitHub__: Snitkon
 * __Discord__: Snitkon#2880
 ## About me
-I am 29 years old.
+I am 30 years old.
+I am from Belarus, but based Georgia.
 Graduated Kyiv National University of Economics with a bachelor's degree and Belarus State Economic University with a Master's degree in international finance and investment.
 I worked with finance and stocks market.
 I am fond of sports, books and games on consoles.
 I like to play football, read business literature and snowboard in winter.
 I like to discover new things, so I decided to try myself in IT.
 I actively study the IT field and improve my technical and programming skills almost every day.
 ## Skills
 * __HTML__
 * __CSS (Flex, Grid (Beginner))__